COMPARISON DOESN’T HAVE TO BE A TRAP (DON’T HATE THE PLAYER OR THE GAME)

 When I’m not judging the world around me I’m less inclined to feel judged by them, and so even less inclined to judge myself.
 That is mostly true, though not entirely complete.

 Sometimes the way I judge the world looks like self-preservation and feels like solitude.
 A disconnect between the world I live in and the one in which I want to live – when I feel like it’s a judging world so I better get on board, is when I start to doubt myself and when my comparisons turn bitter, bent, and biting.
-When I feel as if it’s judge or be judged, either I judge first and choke on the stench of smugness that doesn’t sit well in my stomach, or I engage without judgment, resigned to the sadness of knowing I’ll undoubtedly be judged myself.
+When I feel as if it’s judge or be judged, either I judge first and choke on the stench of smugness that doesn’t sit well in my stomach, or I engage without judgment, resigned to the sadness of knowing I may very well be judged myself.

 If you find yourself feeling bad when you see the successes of others around you, by all means take a break from social media or whatever space is inciting those feelings.
 But please don’t mistake that for a cure to what’s ailing you.
 At some point, when you’re ready – or maybe a smidge of a speck before – you would do yourself well to take a look at what comparisons are getting you down, where you feel most jealous, envious, or disappointed.
 Because there’s a reason for those feelings, and avoiding them doesn’t make them disappear.
-You owe it to yourself to pay some attention there so you can uncover what it is you wish you had or did but don’t.
+You owe it to yourself to pay some attention there so you can uncover what it is you wish you had or did but don’t or haven’t yet.

 Comparison can give us something to hold on to.
 It can act as a stepping stone to our dreams, formed by seeing what we want, adopting, emulating, seeking or conceiving it, and allowing that to propel us down the path to where we want to go.
 And it can alert us to the times and ways we’ve wandered off our course.
 What have you got to lose by giving that perspective a try?